 AI can improve the experience for the end user

-One of the great things about using an AI platform to build your app is that it can deliver highly personalized experiences for the end user.
-This is because AI analyzes user behavior, preferences, and interactions to suggest content and improvements.
+Because it analyzes user behavior, preferences, and interactions, AI can deliver highly personalized experiences for the end user.
 In turn, this allows the user to optimize their app for the customer.

 AI reduces the margin for human error